project-asgard/asgard/doxygen/installation.md

   cmake install .
 ```

-On a OSX system, users have reported instabilities with homebrew provided HDF5.
+On a OSX system, users have reported instabilities with the homebrew provided HDF5,
+especially on Apple M chips.
-Also, OpenMP has limited benefits, due to what appears to be kernel scheduling.
+Also, OpenMP has limited benefits, due to what appears to be kernel scheduling overhead.
-The BLAS/LAPACK acceleration need a flag to be set to the most recent mode.
+The BLAS/LAPACK acceleration needs a flag to enable the most recent mode.
 ```
   cmake \
     -D CMAKE_BUILD_TYPE=Release \